rozboris/Sublime-Tweet/README.md

 ### With Package Control (not yet available) ###

 If you have the [Package Control][package_control] installed, you can install Sublime Tweet from inside Sublime Text itself.
-Open the Command Palette and select "Package Control: Install Package", then search for Sublime Tweet and you're done!
+Open the Command Palette and select "Package Control: Install Package", then search for Sublime Tweet and you’re done!

 ### Without Package Control ###